Vata pagan uprising: Background

-Christianity had been introduced in Hungary by the King Stephen I of Hungary.
+Christianity had been introduced in Hungary by King Stephen I of Hungary.
 Upon his death in 1038, he was succeeded by his sororal nephew Peter Urseolo, a Venetian noble.
 Through tax increases, and Urseolo's involvement with foreign powers, he proved to be an unpopular ruler.
 The Hungarian peasants, still largely pagan, suspected he was intent on bringing Hungary into the fold of the Holy Roman Empire.
 In a rebellion in 1041, Stephen's brother-in-law Samuel Aba took control of the throne, overthrowing Urseolo.
 Urseolo fled to Bavaria, in exile allying himself with German king and Holy Roman Emperor Henry III.

 In the years that followed, Aba's reign weakened, likely due to opposition from the church, who disliked his catering to pagan beliefs.
 With support from Henry, Peter Urseolo returned to Hungary in 1044, defeating Aba at the Battle of Ménfő.
 Urseolo regained the throne, but Hungary became a vassal of the Holy Roman Empire, though it was not to remain so for long.
 However, his second reign would prove to be even more short-lived than his first.